PatrickNaenae/MovieHub/README.md

 ## Usage
 - Use the search bar to find movies by title or keyword.
 - Click on a movie title to view details such as release date, title, runtime and overview.
+- Click on Add to Favourites to save your favourites movies so you can find them easily
+- Click on Favourite Movies to see all the movies you've saved to your favourite movies page
-Enjoy exploring movies!
+- Click on Remove from Favourite to remove movies from favourite page Enjoy exploring movies!

 ## Contributing